-I was raised Catholic.
-I wandered away in my teen years.
-I recommitted in my mid-twenties.
-I roamed off again in my 40’s.
-I came home again after four years.
+I was raised Catholic, but I wandered away in my teen years.
+I recommitted in my mid-twenties, then roamed off again in my 40’s.
+After four years, I came home again.

 As a youngster, going to Mass was an obligation, part of my Catholic school training – Mass once a week at school and always on Sunday.
 If I missed it on Sunday, I was probably going to hell.